nkondla16/springBootForPrograms/README.md

 # springBootForPrograms
-this is spring boot applications for leet code problems
+this is spring boot applications for leet code problems solutions